misaki-web/phpjed/README.md

 	- `xdiff_string_diff`
 	- `xdiff_string_patch`

 All versions available are in the folder `dist`.
 The latest version number can be retrieved programmatically from the URL <https://raw.githubusercontent.com/phpjed/phpjed/main/version.txt>.
+Note that unminified versions of PHPjed are present in the folder `dist/unminified`.

 (\*): *When servers are configured to send data compressed with the deflate algorithm, this is the actual size of the file downloaded by users.*